 Although Burnaby Village is free in the summer and in December for the Christmas season, there is a charge during special occasions, including at its Haunted Village special event.

-The cost in 2023 was about $10 for adults, seniors and youth, and $5 for children ages 2 to 12.
-Kids under two years old had free admission.
+The cost in 2024 is about $10 for adults, seniors and youth, and $5 for children ages 2 to 12.
+Kids under two years old have free admission.

 Haunted Village Activities